 When you’re taking a once in a lifetime trip to the Galapagos, you want to make sure you’re seeing it at its best.
 Luckily, due to the Galapagos’ idealistic island weather, there’s really no wrong time to visit.
-If you’re thinking of traveling between September and the beginning of December, here’s the top 10 reasons to travel to Galapagos in the fall.
+If you can consider traveling to Galapagos during the Fall months of the northern hemisphere, here’s the top 10 reasons why the Galapagos Islands are amazing in the fall.

 High season in the Galapagos generally runs from mid-December to January and June to August each year.
-These dates coincide with holiday periods around the world so, if you can travel outside of these of these months to experience the Galapagos in the fall, you’re more likely to have a quieter and more natural experience of the Galapagos.
+After August, most children are back in school and you will find less families traveling to Galapagos in the months of September, October and November.
+The seasons in Galapagos have nothing to do with weather, but with the holiday periods around the world.
+Therefore, if you can travel outside of these of these months to experience the Galapagos in the fall, you’re more likely to have a quieter and more natural experience of the Galapagos.

 While the Galapagos enjoys quite moderate temperature variations throughout the year, the main difference in climate comes between the wet and dry seasons.
 And, if you’re traveling to the islands from September into early December, it’s perfect time to enjoy drier days with warm, but not too hot, temperatures.
 Expect daytime highs to range between 66 and 79°F (19 and 26°C) with the water a pleasant 72°F (22°C).